Before you start designing the ZipKey onboarding experience in your mobile app, you will need to answer a few questions:

 - If the broadband provider can auto-provision the network, you should give the user this option as it is the most reliable and easiest for the user - no chance of entering the wrong credentials.

 - Otherwise, the user is shown a drop-down list of networks the device can see.
 The user selects one and enters the pre-shared-key for this network.
 Then the app sends the credentials to the Cirrent cloud.

 - The app polls the Cirrent cloud for status updates, waiting to see if the device has successfully joined the private network.

 - When the app sees a status that the device has joined the private network, the app confirms to the user that the onboarding is complete.
 The device is now on the user's private network and ready for use.

 There are two situations where the app may not find any nearby devices in the Cirrent cloud: 1) the device was unable to join a ZipKey network, or 2) the Cirrent cloud could not determine the location of the mobile app.
-In either case, the app should use SoftAP to provision the device onto the private network.
-That flow is as follows:
+In either case, the app should use SoftAP or some other local onboarding mechanism to provision the device onto the private network.
+If using softAP, the flow is as follows:

 - On Android, the app moves the phone over to the SoftAP network being broadcast by the device.
 On iOS the app instructs the user on how to move the phone over to the SoftAP network (via the Apple settings screen) and waits for the phone to confirm it is on the SoftAP network.

 - The app gets device information from the device.